zrmdsxa/D2AF-Demo-from-2015/README.md

-This is a shmup demo made from 2015 using Unity.
+This is a shmup demo made from july 2015 using Unity.